Carnegie Endowment for International Peace: James C. Gaither Junior Fellows Program

 • Unofficial transcript

-• An essay of three double-spaced pages on one of the 2023-2024 topics listed below.
+• An essay of three double-spaced pages on one of the 2024-2025 topics listed below.
 These topics are intended to test skills in analysis, logic, and written expression.
 The essays should be analytical thought pieces, not research papers.
-Students should submit an essay related to their primary research program interests, although the Program may ultimately select an applicant for a program outside of his/her designated primary interest or make an assignment to more than one program.
+Students should submit an essay related to their primary research program interests, although applicants might ultimately be selected for a program outside of their primary interest or be assigned to more than one program.

-UChicago Nominees: Campus endorsement results will be communicated on December 2.
-The nominees receive substantive essay writing support.
-They commit to the following steps:
+UChicago Nominees: Campus endorsement results will be communicated in early December.
+Nominees will receive substantive essay writing support at this point, on the following timeline:

 A. Democracy, Conflict, and Governance Program.
-Choose any three countries in the world, from three different regions, and explain how political developments in those countries in the past five to ten years embody what you believe are some of the most important elements of the global democratic recession.
+Choose any two countries in the world, from two different regions, including at least one from the Global South.
+Explain how political developments in those countries in the past five to ten years embody what you believe are some of the most important elements of the global democratic recession.
 Be sure to give some indication why you have chosen the countries you focus on.

 B. American Statecraft Program.
 America’s role in the world is changing, whether it likes it or not.
 What are the 3-5 most important factors that will shape the context in which America conducts its foreign policy in the next two decades?